serverless/serverless/docs/providers/aws/events/apigateway.md

             allowCredentials: false
 ```

-To allow multipe origins, you can use the following configuration and provide an array in the `origins` field rather than using `origin`:
+To allow multipe origins, you can use the following configuration and provide an array in the `origins` or use comma separated `origin` field:

 ```yml
 functions: